akroii/Contao-Boilerplate/README.md

 # Contao-Boilerplate
-Run your fresh Contao-installation like a rocket.
+Run your fresh Contao-installation like a rocket with Contao-Boilerplate.

+## What you get
+- File-struture
+- Basic configuration